bent10/headless-route/readme.md

 ## Usage

-Say we have the following directory structure:
+Say we have the following directory structure.
+Refer to the `example` directory for further details:

 ```bash
 ./